Ab initio simulation of amorphous graphite

-We present in Fig. \ref{fig:ChargeDensity}, information on the band decomposed charge densities for the LAG.
-Bands close to the Fermi level ($E_f$) contain the $\pi$ ($E < E_f$) and $\pi$* ($E > E_f$) electrons.
+In Fig. \ref{fig:ChargeDensity}, we present information on the band-decomposed charge densities for the a-G. Bands close to the Fermi level ($E_f$) contain the $\pi$ ($E < E_f$) and $\pi$* ($E > E_f$) electrons.
 The $\pi$-bands involve much mixing from $\pi$-orbitals on different sites.
-Fig. \ref{fig:ChargeDensity}a shows the $\pi$ mixing for 3 $\pi$-bonding orbitals, The $\pi$-electrons from these bands extend into the gallery creating binding between layers separated by roughly 3.2 $\mathring{A}$.
-The presence of such $\pi$-electrons has been reported for graphite; where it was argued that the graphene bonding forces are dominantly metallic and not van-der Waals \cite{Rozploch07, Santos72}.
+Fig. \ref{fig:ChargeDensity}a shows the $\pi$ mixing for 3 $\pi$-bonding orbitals, The $\pi$-electrons from these bands extend into the gallery, creating binding between layers separated by roughly 3.1 $\mathring{A}$.
 Fig. \ref{fig:ChargeDensity}b shows the $\pi$* anti-bonding orbitals with no charge projection to the gallery.
-The evidence of the electron cloud is further illustrated by projecting the charge density from the 3d box into a plane for a single $\pi$ band and a symmetric $\pi$* band in Fig. \ref{fig:ChargeDensity}c and d, supporting the presence and absence of the charge density in the gallery for the $\pi$ and $\pi$* orbitals respectively.
+The evidence of the electron delocalization is further illustrated by projecting the charge density from the 3d box into a plane for a single $\pi$ band and a symmetric $\pi$* band in Fig. \ref{fig:ChargeDensity}c and d, supporting the presence and absence of the charge density in the gallery for the $\pi$ and $\pi$* orbitals respectively.
+The presence of such delocalized $\pi$-electrons in the galleries has been suggested for graphite; where it was argued that the graphene bonding forces are dominantly metallic and not Van der Waals \cite{Rozploch07, Santos72}.
+Our work suggests that while Van der Waals plays a role in layering and binding, other contributions within LDA or PBE {\it also play an important role}.